Last Updated: October 27, 2023

 If both players have the same higher pair, then the second pair is compared, and if that is also the same, then you need to use the kicker to determine the winner.
 For example, Q Q 5 5 3 would lose to Q Q 5 5 9.

-One Pair is one of the most straightforward poker hands which contains, you guessed it, exactly one pair and three other random cards.
+One Pair is one of the most straightforward poker hands that contains, you guessed it, exactly one pair and three other random cards.

 There are quite a few ways to make One Pair poker hand: